letsandeepio/LHL_flex_oct-18-21/w8-client-side-javascript-jquery/readme.md

+## Demo Notes - Using Live Server Extension with VSCodes

+Live Server Extension allows us to run our code nodemon style in the browser, it will refresh our code as we make changes.

+Install it from here: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

 ## Client Side JS
 > Client side JavaScript is JS that runs in the browser.
 Here, `client` is as opposed to `server`